Men’s Basketball Falls to Louisiana at Asheville Championship, 75-61

 ASHEVILLE, NC – Senior forward Chris Ledlum led four Crimson in double figures with team Highs in points (15) and rebounds (eight), but Harvard University men’s basketball fell to the University of Louisiana, 75-61, on Friday night in the semifinals of the Asheville Championship at Harrah’s Cherokee Center .

 The Crimson (1-1) used a 22-7 run to trim a 46-26 second-half deficit to five points at 53-48 with 7:51 to play, but the Ragin’ Cajuns (2-0) held off the comeback effort.
-Harvard will play in the tournament’s consolation game on Sunday at 2:00 pm (ESPNU) against either East Tennessee State or Elon.
+Harvard will play in the tournament’s consolation game on Sunday at 2:00 pm (ESPNU) against Elon.

 Harvard Highlights